noveogroup/android-check/README.md

     config easy()
     config hard()
     // plugin find configuration file in project.file('config/checkstyle.xml') by default
     // if there are no configuration file, easy() configuration will be used }
+  // configuration of FindBugs checker findbugs {
+    // the same configuration as for Checkstyle
+    // plugin find configuration file in project.file('config/findbugs.xml') by default
+    // if there are no configuration file, easy() configuration will be used }
   // configuration of PMD checker